Overv/VulkanTutorial/en/11_Compute_Shader.md

 The graphics submission on the other hand needs to wait for the compute work to finish so it doesn't start fetching vertices while the compute buffer is still updating them.
 So we wait on the `computeFinishedSemaphores` for the current frame and have the graphics submission wait on the `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` stage, where vertices are consumed.

 But it also needs to wait for presentation so the fragment shader won't output to the color attachments until the image has been presented.
-So we wait also wait on the `imageAvailableSemaphores` on the current frame at the `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT` stage.
+So we also wait on the `imageAvailableSemaphores` on the current frame at the `VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT` stage.

 ## Drawing the particle system

-Earlier on we learned that buffers in Vulkan can have multiple use-cases and so we created the shader storage buffer that contains our particles with both the shader storage buffer bit and the vertex buffer bit.
+Earlier on, we learned that buffers in Vulkan can have multiple use-cases and so we created the shader storage buffer that contains our particles with both the shader storage buffer bit and the vertex buffer bit.
 This means that we can use the shader storage buffer for drawing just as we used "pure" vertex buffers in the previous chapters.

 We first setup the vertex input state to match our particle structure: